The Ultimate On-Page SEO Checklist 2020

 - Navigational — Searching a particular website or a specific service

 Regardless of your content, make sure that it satisfies your visitor’s search intent.
-If a user searches for product comparisons, your content should not lead them towards making a sale.
+If a user searches for product comparisons, your content should not lead them toward making a sale.

 19. Optimise for Voice Search

-According to our latest SEO statistics, 62% of people have bought something online through voice search.
+Our latest SEO statistics show that 62% of people have bought something online through voice search.
 That sheer potential will remain untapped if you don’t optimise voice search, which you can do so by: